Walter M. Gibson: Political career

 as a candidate of the King's Party, allying himself with King Kalakaua and portraying himself as the "voice of Hawaiians".
 In 1880 he bought the Pacific Commercial Advertiser (forerunner to the Honolulu Advertiser).

-In 1882, he was appointed Minister of Foreign Affairs, and then on June 30, 1886, Prime Minister of the Kingdom of Hawaii by King Kalākaua.
+In 1882, he was appointed Minister of Foreign Affairs, and then in May 1882, Prime Minister of the Kingdom of Hawaii by King Kalākaua.
 He also served on various boards, as Attorney General, Minister of the Interior, and Secretary of War.
 He often held several cabinet positions simultaneously, and at one point, the cabinet consisted of only him and Minister of Finance John Mākini Kapena, resulting in newspapers labeling him the "Minister of Everything".

 Gibson was widely credited with encouraging Kalākaua to make rash political moves, which eventually led to the imposition of the 1887 Constitution of the Kingdom of Hawaii.
 One of his bolder plans included an attempt to build a Pacific empire, which drew the ire of both the international and local Hawaiian communities.

 Sending the "homemade battleship" Kaimiloa to Samoa in 1887 resulted in suspicions from the German Navy and embarrassment for the conduct of the crew.

 Personal life

 On July 10, 1838, the sixteen-year old Gibson married the twenty-year old Rachel Margaret Lewis (1818–1844), daughter of Jesse and Hannah Lewis.
-Prior to their marriage, Gibson had been a boarder with the Lewis's in their home in Sandy Springs, outside of Pendleton, South Carolina.
-They had three children: John Lewis (1838–1877), Henry (died 1893) and Tallulah (later changed to the Hawaiianized Talula, 1843–1903), who married Sheriff of Maui Frederick H. Hayselden.
+Prior to their marriage, Gibson had been a boarder with the Lewises in their home in Sandy Springs, outside of Pendleton, South Carolina.
+They had three children: John Lewis (1838–1877), Henry (died 1893) and Tallulah (later changed to the Hawaiianized Talula, 1843–1903), who married the Sheriff of Maui, Frederick H. Hayselden and became Talula Hayselden.
 Rachel died in 1844, possibly from the cold conditions of the family's cabin floors or complications from her last pregnancy.

 Death

-Gibson's fortunes fell dramatically after being removed from power in 1887.
-He fled the islands for fear of his life and died penniless in San Francisco on January 21, 1888.
+Though the 1887 Bayonet Constitution dislodged Gibson from all cabinet positions, undying loyalty to Hawaiian sovereignty kept him in the crosshairs of pro-annexationists, a majority of which were either American or New England missionary descendants.
+Animosity peaked and Gibson was abducted to a Honolulu wharf where he escaped lynching by conceding to forced exile and promptly retreated to San Francisco in July 1887.
+Convalescing there between the Occidental Hotel and St. Mary's Hospital the penultimate Prime Minister of the Hawaiian Kingdom succumbed to pneumonia and a private battle with tuberculosis January 21, 1888.

 His body was returned to Hawaii for a funeral and burial.

+Gibson's modest estate, including the ranch on Lana'i and a noble residence across from 'Iolani Palace, was bestowed to his daughter Talula and (her husband) Fred Hayselden.
+Probate failed to uncover evidence of any public or private financial misdealing and the man's respectable cash reserve adequately satisfied outstanding debts.